So Long Ago the Garden: History

-However, believing that MGM was interfering with the subject matter of his records, by 1974 Norman left MGM due to "a squabble with MGM over song choices for his next album, ..."In Another Land".
+Believing that MGM was interfering with the subject matter of his records, by 1974 Norman had left the label.
 Not long after this decision, MGM Records folded due to economic difficulties.

 A version of the song "Christmas Time" originally appeared on the rare album Born Twice, by Norman's friend Randy Stonehill, which Norman had produced in 1969.
-On that LP, the song is credited as having been written by Stonehill, but the original release of So Long Ago the Garden credits Norman and Stonehill as co-authors.
+On that LP, the songwriting is credited to Stonehill, but the original release of So Long Ago the Garden credits Norman and Stonehill as co-authors.
 The later Phydeaux re-release only credits Norman.

-"Lonely By Myself" was recorded using the same mellotron The Beatles used on "Strawberry Fields Forever" while Paul McCartney was in the next room recording "Live and Let Die."
+"Lonely By Myself" was recorded using the same mellotron used by the Beatles on "Strawberry Fields Forever" while Paul McCartney was in the next room recording "Live and Let Die."

 The song "Nightmare #71" mentions silent film star Elmo Lincoln.
-Lincoln has a star on the Hollywood Walk of Fame at 7042 Hollywood Boulevard.
-Norman's Solid Rock Records office was next door at 7046 Hollywood Boulevard.
+Lincoln has a star on the Hollywood Walk of Fame at 7042 Hollywood Boulevard, next door to Norman's Solid Rock Records office at 7046 Hollywood Boulevard.